anaknezeviic/master-rad-esa/README.md

 .\build\Release\master_rad_esa.exe data\raw\tests\test.fasta --min-length 2 --type maximal --implementation final
 ```

-All three configurations should produce the same maximal-repeat results.
+All four configurations should produce the same maximal-repeat results.

 They differ in the algorithms used internally and therefore in execution time.

-This separation is used for the optimization experiments.
+This separation allows the effects of Suffix Array construction and maximal-repeat optimization to be evaluated independently.

 ---